jackkoo1207/Quantum-Hadamard-Edge-Detection-QHED-/README.md

 **Hints**:

-1. Althought the $m,n$ of the given image is still even, what should you do if it is odd?

-    Remember to take this into consideration.
+1. Note that $m\neq n$ and may not be even.
+What should you do in general?

 ### 3. Laplacian Edge